MikeMwambia-TrojanSystem/MikeMwambia-TrojanSystem/README.md

 SQL for Node Js

-Let's build a bitcoin backed banking infrastructure for el-savador in this <a href='https://github.com/GaloyMoney/galoy.git'>repo</a>
+Let's build a bitcoin backed banking infrastructure for El Salvadaor in this <a href='https://github.com/GaloyMoney/galoy.git'>repo</a>

 ---
  📗 Currently learning